Don’t forget your goals

 Of course, this kind of goal is harder to measure, but not impossible.
 You can for instance map your increased visibility in search results and compare it to your number of customer support tickets.
 This way you can find the ROI for your SEO investment, even as a government site.

 Many businesses have increased traffic as their SEO goal.
-This can be a good secondary goal, but in most cases there are better primary goals.
+This can be a good secondary goal, but in most cases, there are better primary goals.
 Traffic is an indicator of success, but traffic does not correlate to money in the bank in the same way as sales or leads do.

 Just as traffic, search engine rankings are a common goal, basically how high you rank with certain keywords.
 Just as traffic, ranking can serve well as a secondary goal.
-It should preferably be accompanied with a primary goal that is closer to revenue and profits.
+It should preferably be accompanied by a primary goal that is closer to revenue and profits.

 Even if you do not have ranking as a goal, keeping track of your positions is a crucial part of your SEO.